-They overwhelm me with their spirit and energy, with their very existence.
-I cherish them.
-I cherish the mere fact that we are walking this Earth together – I couldn’t be more grateful.
-I live in earnest pursuit of being present in the moments I share with them, even as they pass too quickly.
-Sometimes I have to hold back from begging… begging them, begging this life to just slow down, just a bit… Just long enough for me to gather it all in and let their days (and mine) last a bit longer.
+I cherish the moments more and more as the days pass more quickly.
+I take it in moment by moment, sometimes with earnest that I might miss every detail.
+Sometimes I have to hold back from begging… begging them, begging this life to just slow down, just a bit… Just long enough for me to gather it all in and let their days (and mine) last a moment longer.

 When my girls were learning to walk they would hold my hand for support.
 Their tiny hands in mine, I would tell them that if they were unsure, scared, or if they needed me, they just needed to “squeeze twice” and I’d know to pay attention.
 When they started a new school, a new activity, a scary doctor’s appointment, anything, I’d tell them the same, “squeeze twice,” no matter how many people are around and what is going on… because I’d know what they were feeling.
 It was how they could tell me that they needed me without having to say a word.